Hybrid Worship and Gatherings

 See the downloads section below for more detailed resources.

 Looking for a deeper dive into the details of this topic?
 Check out the Facebook Group "Quaker Gatherings: Best Practices & Creative Exploration" for on-going conversation with a global community of Quakers.
+You can also find an expanded reading list on the topic at Kathleen Wooten's (Fresh Pond, MA) blog, "Being the Church Online."

 This nine-page guide from Britain Yearly Meeting offers detailed questions to consider as you prepare for hybrid worship including about many of the technical aspects such as audio equipment